anaucoin/Aucoin-ML-LFP-2024/README.md

 Make sure you are in a folder with the lfpnet.py script and data in the .npz format.
 The script can be run from command line with the default parameters by calling the script name:

+NOTE: Currenlty, these flags are only supported when use_cuda is available.
+To change the inputs on personal machine, one can update the initialization of the Namespace object (args).

 >  python lfpnet.py

 There are many custom flags available for user-specified inputs.
 The following flags are currently supported:\